Brenton Sullivan

 313 Lawrence Hall

-In his new book, Building a Religious Empire: Tibetan Buddhism, Bureaucracy, and the Rise of the Gelukpa (UPenn Press, 2020), Sullivan utilizes constitutions written for Buddhist monasteries as well as Chinese and Tibetan historical materials to uncover the role of Buddhist prelates in legislating and administering their monasteries.
+In his first book, Building a Religious Empire: Tibetan Buddhism, Bureaucracy, and the Rise of the Gelukpa (UPenn Press, 2021), Sullivan utilizes constitutions written for Buddhist monasteries as well as Chinese and Tibetan historical materials to uncover the role of Buddhist prelates in legislating and administering their monasteries.
 This historical output of constitutions and other documents contributed to the creation of a network of homogenous religious beliefs and practices that stretched thousands of miles across Tibet and Inner Asia.

 University of Virginia, Ph.D., History of Religions, 2013